 -

-Use a protector early to reduce maintenance headaches, especially in guest rooms and kids’ spaces.
+Add a protector early to cut down on stains and maintenance, especially in guest rooms and kids’ spaces.

 FAQs